giv2giv/giv2giv-rails/README.md

         Charity.all.size # should be > 80,000

-## What Next?
+## What's' Next?

 Check out the [Curl Examples](curl_examples.txt) for examples on how to use the API to build new clients.

 ## Coming Soon

 We hope to get a reference client implementation (beyond the curl example above)

 ## Contributing